modern slavery act

 .Victoria PLC (“Victoria”, “we” or the “Group”) is committed to preventing acts of modern slavery and human trafficking from occurring within its business and supply chains, and imposes the same high standards on its suppliers.
 We do this by:

 - continuing to take steps to find effective methods to eliminate slavery and human trafficking practices;

 - ensuring that we review and communicate our policies and procedures regularly; and

 - respecting human rights and ensuring, insofar as we are able, that the people who provide products and services to us are treated fairly and that their fundamental human rights are protected and respected.

-Victoria is an international manufacturer and distributor of innovative flooring products, with operations in the UK, Europe and Australia.
-The Group, which is headquartered in Kidderminster, designs, manufactures and distributes a range of carpet, carpet tiles, ceramic tiles, flooring underlay, LVT (luxury vinyl tile), artificial grass and flooring accessories.
+Victoria is an international manufacturer and distributor of innovative flooring products, with operations in the UK, Europe, Australia and North America.
+The Group, which is headquartered in the UK, designs, manufactures and distributes a range of carpet, carpet tiles, ceramic tiles, flooring underlay, LVT (luxury vinyl tile), artificial grass and flooring accessories.

-- mitigate the risk of slavery and human trafficking occurring in our supply chains; and
+- mitigate the risk of slavery and human trafficking occurring in our business and supply chains; and

 For and on behalf of Victoria PLC